greentfrapp/project-asimov/guide_fairness.md

 <img class="comic" width="200px" src="{{ "/assets/guide/comics/cat_2_inverted.png" | relative_url }}" title="That's what statistics means right?" alt="40% of cats are overweight.">
 </div>

 In the charts below, we can tune our AI system's accuracy for cats and dogs (if only it was so easy!).
 The charts on the left and right represent the resulting predictions for cats and dogs respectively.
+(Hover over yellow keywords to see the tooltips.)

 <fairness-explorable></fairness-explorable>